Genocs/genocs-library-docs/content/en/library/authentication/index.md

 ## Options

+The default section name for the JWT settings is `jwt`.
+The following options are available:

+`enabled` - if true then the JWT authentication is enabled.

+`allowAnonymousEndpoints` - if true then the JWT authentication is disabled for the endpoints with the AllowAnonymous attribute.

 `certificate` - certificate used to issue or just validate the tokens (including private key or just the public one).

+`algorithm` - the algorithm used to sign the tokens.

+`issuer` - a party signing the tokens.

 `secretKey` - a secret key used to create the access tokens (instead of using the certificate).

-`issuer` - a party signing the tokens.

 `expiry` - how long the token will remain valid.